Kodjo S. Knox-Limbacker

-Kodjo S. Knox-Limbacker is an Army National Guard officer who currently serves as the Adjutant General of the Virgin Islands National Guard.
-He succeeded Brigadier General Deborah Howell after being appointed by Governor of the Virgin Islands Albert Bryan in May 2019.
+Major-General Kodjo S. Knox-Limbacker is a United States Army officer who currently serves as the Adjutant General of the Virgin Islands National Guard.
+He succeeded Brigadier-General Deborah Howell after being appointed by Governor of the Virgin Islands Albert Bryan in May 2019.

 Career

 Knox-Limbacker first enlisted in the Georgia National Guard as an infantryman.
 Following graduation from Georgia Military College he entered the Army Reserve Officer Training Corps program at Augusta State University, he was commissioned as a second lieutenant of Army Aviation in the active duty army.
 From there he graduated from US Army flight school as a UH-1 Iroquois pilot in 1996.
 Later he transferred to Army fixed-wing aviation flying the C-12, RC-7, and U-21 among others.
 As an Army aviator, Knox-Limbacker has logged over 2,700 flight hours, including tours in Africa, Afghanistan, Bosnia and Herzegovina, Kosovo, and South America.
 After serving in the Pentagon, Knox-Limbacker was sent on a special active duty assignment to the Virgin Islands to fix chronic issues with readiness and discipline within the Virgin Islands National Guard.